-In the early years of the Iron & Coal Industry at Nantyglo it was thought the Bailey brothers had the Round-Houses/Towers built, I have searched for a construction date and a reason for them but can’t find information.
-The consensus was that they were built between 1810 and 1822 to protect them from their disgruntled workforce when needed, though the closest I came to those dates was a news report from 1816 when there were widespread riots in the area and stretching from Blaenavon, Nantyglo, Ebbw Vale and Sirhowy to Llanelli, though this was too early and before the brothers partnership.
+In the early years of the iron & coal industry at Nantyglo it was thought that Messrs Joseph and Crawshay Bailey had the round houses or towers built, I have searched for a construction date and a reason for them but can’t find information.
+The consensus was that they were built between 1810 and 1822 to possibly protect the brothers from their disgruntled workforce when needed, though the closest I came to those dates was a news report from 1816 when there were widespread riots in the area and stretching from Blaenavon, Nantyglo, Ebbw Vale and Sirhowy to Llanelli, though this was too early.

 In early 1832 there was discontent in the area over the cut in wages and a stoppage of labour at the works was called until the owners paid the proper wage, though there were a lot of strike breakers undermining this call and the masters didn’t take the threat seriously so a secret band of men was assembled and they attacked various places to strike terror in the strike breakers of the neighbourhood and to force the masters to concede, this band of men called themselves “Scotch Cattle” and conducted many hit and run missions.

-Around March 1832 the owners asked the Government for help to combat these men at this time and the ministry ordered a battalion of the 98th Regiment to Nantyglo, also a troop of the 14th Dragoons under the command Capt Smith and accompanied by Capt Ellis a Magistrate, the Battalion was stationed at Abergavenny, they were to patrol the valley’s and hill tops.
+March 1832 the owners asked the government for help to combat these men at this time and the ministry ordered a battalion of the 98th Regiment to Nantyglo, also a troop of the 14th Dragoons under the command of Capt Smith who was accompanied by Capt Ellis a magistrate, the battalion was stationed at Abergavenny, they were to patrol the valleys and hill tops.
 The next day the 11th Regiment of Foot arrived from Cardiff and were more effective in patrolling the boggy mountainous terrain.
 The local people protected the identity of the Scotch Cattle and a large reward of £150 was placed for any information of the gangs whereabouts though it had no effect.
-The Officers of the Regiments were lodged and accommodated by Mr Thomas Brown and the Magistrate who accompanied them stayed at Mr Joseph Bailey’s home.
+The officers of the regiments were lodged and accommodated by Mr Thomas Brown and the magistrate who accompanied them stayed at Mr Joseph Bailey’s home.